What Is Hair-Pulling Disorder, And How Can It Affect Your Life?

 Body-focused repetitive behaviors

-Meanwhile, a mental health professional can help you understand what might be driving you to pull your hair, what you can do to halt the behavior, and other solutions that can address underlying emotions in a healthier way.
-They use methods such as cognitive behavioral therapy where mindfulness-based practices such as deep breathing or using stress balls can help replace the negative behavior with a positive one.
+Meanwhile, a mental health professional can help you understand what might be driving you to pull your hair, what you can do to halt the behavior, and other strategies for addressing underlying emotions in a healthier way.
+They may use methods such as cognitive behavioral therapy, where mindfulness-based practices such as deep breathing or using stress balls can help replace the negative behavior with a positive one.

-Another exercise called habit reversal training has also been an effective way to treat TTM.
+Another exercise called habit reversal training has also been suggested by research as an effective way to treat TTM.
 It uses four components to help people refrain from impulsive habits:

 • Mindfully and verbally describe pulling your hair in a mirror any time you engage in the behavior